Hovercraft-Studio/oversite/server/README.md

     - Treat heartbeats as a special case w/timestamps and red row if out of date
   - Move /wipe to state/wipe
     - Move /wipe/* to state/wipe/*
-    - move responses to functions
+    - move server responses to functions
   - Add zoom buttons for table style/padding/font
 - Selectively hydrate the app state from the new api routes
   - WIP Started in AppStoreDistributed - `init-keys`